damiankobler/Ocean/README.md

-# Ocean - a distributed multi-user chat messenger
+# Ocean - a multi-user and multi-room chat messenger
 ## We are:
 - Geraldine Hürzeler
 - Damian Kobler